 - 18. The WFP Strategic Plan (2014-2017) provides the framework for WFP's role in achieving zero hunger.
-It emphasizes WFP's focus on the poorest and most vulnerable people, and the importance of reducing vulnerability to build lasting resilience for food security and nutrition. - 19.
+It emphasizes WFP's focus on the poorest and most vulnerable people, and the importance of reducing vulnerability and building lasting resilience for food security and nutrition. - 19.
 In line with the goal of zero hunger, and within the scope of the WFP Strategic Plan, the objective of this policy is to guide WFP's efforts in enabling the most vulnerable people to absorb, adapt, and transform in the face of shocks and stressors in order to achieve sustainable food security and nutrition. - 20.
 By guiding WFP's adoption of a resilience-building approach to programming, this policy: i) provides coherence for WFP's actions to reduce vulnerability; ii) aligns WFP with global policy on resilience; and iii) ensures that WFP's activities complement the resilience-building programmes of other actors.
 This policy builds on WFP's existing policy framework and refines its approach to programming and partnerships. - 21.
-The 2011 disaster risk reduction and management policy laid the foundation for present efforts aimed at building resilience and capacity through managing and reducing disaster risk, including risks connected with climate change.
-The 2012 safety net policy update broadened WFP's understanding of risk and underlined WFP's role in contributing to social protection.
-The 2009 policy on capacity development acknowledged WFP's valued contributions to local and national capacities, especially related to disaster risk management and safety nets. - 22.
-Cross-cutting policies that contributed to WFP's resilience-building approach include the gender, nutrition and school feeding policies.
-The gender policy stresses that risks and crises have different impacts on the food security and nutrition of women, men, girls and boys.
+The 2011 disaster risk reduction and management policy10 laid the foundation for present efforts aimed at building resilience and capacity through managing and reducing disaster risk, including risks connected with climate change.
+The 2012 safety net policy update11 broadened WFP's understanding of risk and underlined WFP's role in contributing to social protection.
+The 2009 policy on capacity development12 acknowledged WFP's valued contributions to local and national capacities, especially related to disaster risk management and safety nets. - 22.
+Cross-cutting policies that contributed to WFP's resilience-building approach include the gender, nutrition and school feeding policies.13 The gender policy stresses that risks and crises have different impacts on the food security and nutrition of women, men, girls and boys.
 Programme design and implementation should include considerations of: gender equality, women's empowerment, how risks affect women, and what opportunities exist for enhancing their resilience.
-The nutrition policy highlights the importance of addressing undernutrition a risk magnifier by supporting nutrition-specific and nutrition-sensitive programming and developing the capacities of national institutions delivering nutrition services.
-The school feeding policy emphasizes the importance of access to education, nutrition-sensitive programming and building capacities to run national school feeding programmes.
+The nutrition policy highlights the importance of addressing all forms of malnutrition, particularly undernutrition a risk magnifier by supporting nutrition-specific and nutrition services, from both the health and the food systems perspectives.
+The school feeding policy emphasizes the importance of access to education, nutrition-sensitive programming and building capacities to run national school feeding policy engrammes.